mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 | Sierra | Snow, very cold, no bugs | Shelter without bug protection.
 Be ready for snow.
 Heavy bag and pad.
 Warm sleep layers! |
 | SoCal | Dry, somewhat cold, no bugs | Minimal shelter.
 Some warm layers |

-This strategy requires thought, planning, additional expense (in terms of equipment costs and mailing fees), a small amount of additional risk of things not being there when you need, and a lower tolerance for weather variations.
+This strategy requires thought, planning, additional expense (in terms of equipment costs and mailing fees), a small amount of additional risk of things not being there when you need, and a higher tolerance for weather variations.

 However the upside is a much lower pack weight!
 If you're planning on going ultralight, this strategy should be seriously considered.
 I think a common theme amongst hikers I met on the trail was thinking about what they were carrying and what they didn't need.
 It's a very gratifying feeling to know you are carrying only what you need, knowing what you can do without.
 It becomes a mindset, one that I've found useful back in regular life.